 - Happy, monogamous, long-term relationships (marriage in most cases) are possible and desirable.

 - Men and women are fundamentally different.
-(Note: I do not assume that men and women should be or always will be fundamentally different) The differences between the sexes have significant implications about how one can attract the other, many of which were probably ignored by your educators - either intentionally or otherwise.
+(Note: I do not assume that men and women should be or always will be fundamentally different) The differences between the sexes have significant implications about how each one can attract the other, many of which were probably ignored by your educators - either intentionally or otherwise.

 - The various characteristics of men (physical, social, cultural, financial, etc.) follow a Gaussian distribution in most cases, and a woman can maximize her chances with men by appealing to the average man.